Database Migrations

 Filename

-A migration is provided as a JavaScript in the directory forge/db/migrations.
+A migration is provided as JavaScript in the directory forge/db/migrations.
 Its file name must follow the pattern:

 YYYYMMDD-nn-description.js